 To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct.
 To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing.

-This policy is published on our website and hard copies are available from the school office upon request.
+This policy is published in the Policy Section on our website and hard copies are available from the school office upon request.